-Since August, training in the use of effective instructional strategies, especially in the Learning Focused Writing and Reading Model, the integration of technology, the use of benchmark and the integration of Common Core Standards has been ongoing.
-This training began with a full day training focused on Learning Focused strategies: vocabulary, writing and summarizing with an emphasis on the Common Core.
-Similar training has been ongoing throughout the school year at Blue Ridge Middle School's Professional during Faculty Meetings, Training Tuesdays, Department Meeting, Team Meeting and Grade Level Departmental Meetings.
-There has been a great emphasis on these strategies for raising student achievement in writing and reading.
-Evidence can be seen in the lesson/unit plans of the faculty and the professional development sign-in sheets in the Instructional Coaches Office.
+Since August, training in the use of effective instructional strategies, especially in student centered learning, engaging all students in the classroom, the integration of technology, the use of benchmark and the integration of literacy has been ongoing.
+This training began with a full day training focused on student cenetered strategies.
+Trainings are ongoing throughout the school year during Faculty Meetings, Training Tuesdays, Department Meeting, Team Meeting and Grade Level Departmental Meetings.
+There has been a great emphasis on the strategies for raising student achievement by engaging students in learning in the classroom.
+Evidence can be seen in the lesson/unit plans of the teachers and the professional development posted on the portal and by records kept by Instructional Coach.